-- You need to schedule an appointment for an expedited passport at a passport agency or center if you need your passport in less than three weeks.
-Note that the passport agency may require additional information for expedited passports, such as proof of international travel within two weeks.
+- You need to schedule an appointment for an expedited passport at a passport agency or center if you need your passport in less than three days.
+Note that the passport agency may require additional information for expedited passports, such as proof of international travel.

-- You can order an expedited passport at an acceptance facility if you need your passport between four to six weeks.
+- You can order an expedited passport at an acceptance facility if you need your passport between five to seven weeks.

-- Non-expedited routine passport orders will take more than four to six weeks to receive.
+- Non-expedited routine passport orders will take more than eight weeks to receive.